samueltan3972/Global-CO2-Emission-Analysis/README.md

 # Global CO2 Emission Analysis

 This is a group assignment for WQD 7001 Principle of Data Science for the Master of Data Science at University of Malaya (UM).
-This project conduct an anlysis over Global CO2 Emission Analysis.
+This project conduct an anlysis over Global CO2 Emission.
 The [report](report/GROUP%20ASSIGNMENT%202%20-%20Group%202.pdf) and [slides](report/GA2_Presentation_Group%202.pdf) of this project can be found at the [report folder](report/).

 The dataset used in this project is obtained from [Kaggle](https://www.kaggle.com/code/sasakitetsuya/global-cumulative-co2-emission-gap-analysis/).